 Yankees ride trio of 2-out HRs to 20-6 runaway over Braves

-ATLANTA (AP) -- Jacoby Ellsbury hit a three-run homer, Chase Headley and Stephen Drew each added a two-run shot and the New York Yankees routed the Atlanta Braves 20-6 on Sunday to finish a three-game sweep.
+Jacoby Ellsbury hit a three-run homer, Chase Headley and Stephen Drew each added a two-run shot and New York routed the Atlanta Braves 20-6 on Sunday to finish a three-game sweep.

 All three homers, which helped build an 8-2 lead, came with two outs.
 Headley and Drew, who had four hits, both drove in four runs.